MagicMeepleGames/MagicMeepleGames.github.io/contact.md

 <p>We'll need all fields filled in, please.
 Give us five business days for an email response, OK?
 It will be our pleasure to talk to you!</p>

+<h1>Overworld Final Delivery:</h2>

+<p>We have received reports that Amazon mailed the base game and expansion separately to many backers.
+Those who received one part tend to get the other part within the week.
+Please let us know if you don't hear anything from Amazon about it.<p>

 <h2>Your Email: <input type="email" tabindex="1" max-length="70" name="emailAddress" required /></h2>

 <h2>Your Name: <input type="text" tabindex="2" max-length="70" name="entry.1924108681" required /></h2>